Charles Prudhomme

 Prudhomme planned to do a psychiatric residency at St. Elizabeth's but he was told that federal legislation, which established the hospital in 1855, enforced segregation.
 In 1937, he obtained a fellowship at the University of Chicago but was dismayed to learn that he was assigned to work at the Provident Hospital, which provided medical care to black people.
 He returned to Washington, DC to work at St. Elizabeth's, but he was unsuccessful.

 In 1940, using his contacts with then U.S. Senator Harry Truman, arrangements were made for Prudhomme to go to Tuskegee, Alabama, and work at the Veterans Administration hospital for black veterans.
 He advocated for the desegregation of the VA hospital in 1948.
 He met many black psychiatrists who had been trained in Boston by Solomon Carter Fuller (1872-1953), the first American black psychiatrist.
 Prudhomme remained at Tuskegee until 1943 when the U.S. Army transferred him to Howard University to head the Army Specialized Training Unit.
-While at Howard, he registered at the Washington School of Psychiatry to study and train under Dr. Freida Fromm-Reichmann, a German psychiatrist.
+While at Howard, he registered at the Washington School of Psychiatry to study and train under Dr. Frieda Fromm-Reichmann, a German psychiatrist.
 Prudhomme was admitted to the Washington Psychoanalytic Society in 1958, but only after he was required to complete additional training.

 Prudhomme's writings discuss his experiences with racism, which he encountered throughout his professional career.

 Prudhomme practiced psychoanalysis in Washington, DC for many years and taught at Howard University.
 He often pointed to the importance of cultural patterns in the practice of psychiatry.

 He was a life fellow of the American Psychoanalytic Association.